actuary492/actuary492.github.io/_posts/ 2025-01-15-regression.md

 We can also use the t-statistic to find the two-sided $100(1-\alpha)$% confidence interval of $\beta$ of regression results in R.

-This confidence interval is important because if the interval we calculated can contain $0$, i.e. ($-2 \leq \beta \leq 2)$ it could provide evidence that the $\beta$ we estimated might not be significantly different from zero.
+This confidence interval is important because if the interval we calculated can contain $0$, i.e. ($-2 \leq \beta_1 \leq 2)$ it could provide evidence that the $\beta$ we estimated might not be significantly different from zero.

 We need to understand what the confidence interval really is: